 - 8.1 Payments of Basic and Special Responsibility Allowances shall be made in instalments of one twelfth of the amount specified in this Scheme (i.e., equal monthly instalments in arrears) on the last working day of each month directly into a Councillor's bank account.
-All payments of Basic Allowance and where appropriate Special Responsibility Allowance will be made automatically, and no action is required by the Councillor to claim the Basic Allowance or Special Responsibility Allowance. - 8.2 A claim for the following allowances must be made by the person to whom they are payable by submitted the appropriate Claim Form to the Civic Support and Events Officer within a reasonable period from the date on which an entitlement to the relevant allowances arises: - (i) Dependents Carers' allowance - (ii) Travelling, Accommodation or Subsistence allowance - (iii) Co-optees' allowance - (iv) Hospitality, Conference and Seminar allowance - (v) Telephone and Broadband Allowances - 8.3 Claim Forms can be obtained from Members Support Services and on completion should be returned to the Civic Support and Events Officer or Members Support Services for payment.
-All claims should be made on a timely basis ideally within a quarter year of these claims being incurred and must be claimed within the relevant tax year.
+All payments of Basic Allowance and where appropriate Special Responsibility Allowance will be made automatically, and no action is required by the Councillor to claim the Basic Allowance or Special Responsibility Allowance.
+For newly elected Councillors, the Basic Allowance will start on the same day that the Councillor is sworn in (usually the day after election).
+Any Special Responsibility Allowances will become effective from the date they are agreed (usually the first meeting of Borough Council in the new Municipal Year) and will be in place until the end of the Councillor's Term or the day that any allowance ceases following a decision made at a meeting of Borough Council. - 8.2 A claim for the following allowances must be made by the person to whom they are payable by submitting the appropriate Claim Form to the Civic and Members Support Team, within a reasonable period from the date on which an entitlement to the relevant allowances arises: - (i) Dependents Carers' allowance - (ii) Travelling, Accommodation or Subsistence allowance - (iii) Co-optees' allowance - (iv) Hospitality, Conference and Seminar allowance - (v) Telephone and Broadband Allowances - 8.3 Claim Forms can be obtained from the Members Support team and on completion should be returned to the team for payment.
+All claims should be made on a timely basis, ideally within a quarter year of these claims being incurred and must be claimed within the relevant tax year.
 No payments will be made on claims submitted after the end of the financial year to which the claim relates. - 8.4 Councillors are reminded that receipts and tickets must be obtained (including receipts for taxis, tickets on public transport, parking tickets) and must be submitted with their Claim Forms to assist with the recovery of VAT.
 In exceptional circumstances, where it is not possible to obtain a receipt, details of a journey etc. should be provided by the Councillor on the Claim Form.